Calterat/weather-dashboard/README.md

  - if/else conditional statements
  - functions
  - The DOM and other Web APIs
- - Third-Party APIs like jQeary and Moment.js
+ - Third-Party APIs like and Moment.js
  - Server-side APIs